sunfounder/euler-kit/docs/source/pyproject/py_led.rst

 |sch_led|

-The principle of this circuit is simple and the current direction is shown in the figure.
-When GP15 outputs high level(3.3v), the LED will light up after the 220ohm current limiting resistor.
-When GP15 outputs low level (0v), the LED will turn off.
+This circuit works on a simple principle, and the current direction is shown in the figure.
+The LED will light up after the 220ohm current limiting resistor when GP15 outputs high level (3.3v).
+The LED will turn off when GP15 outputs low level (0v).

 **Wiring**

 |wiring_led|

-Let us follow the direction of the current to build the circuit!
+To build the circuit, let's follow the current's direction!

-1. Here we use the electrical signal from the GP15 pin of the Pico board to make the LED work, and the circuit starts from here.
+1. The LED is powered by the GP15 pin of the Pico board, and the circuit begins here.
 #.
-The current needs to pass through a 220 ohm resistor (used to protect the LED).
-Insert one end (either end) of the resistor into the same row as the Pico GP15 pin (row 20 in my circuit), and insert the other end into the free row of the breadboard (row 24 in my circuit).
+To protect the LED, the current must pass through a 220 ohm resistor.
+One end of the resistor should be inserted into the same row as the Pico GP15 pin (row 20 in my circuit), and the other end should be inserted into the free row of the breadboard (row 24).

     .. note::
         The color ring of the 220 ohm resistor is red, red, black, black and brown.

 #.
-Pick up the LED, you will see that one of its leads is longer than the other.
-Insert the longer lead into the same row as the end of the resistor, and connect the shorter lead across the middle gap of the breadboard to the same row.
+If you pick up the LED, you will see that one of its leads is longer than the other.
+Connect the longer lead to the same row as the resistor, and the shorter lead to the same row across the middle gap on the breadboard.

     .. note::
-        The longer lead is known as the anode, and represents the positive side of the circuit; the shorter lead is the cathode, and represents the negative side.
+        The longer lead is the anode, which represents the positive side of the circuit; the shorter lead is the cathode, which represents the negative side.

         The anode needs to be connected to the GPIO pin through a resistor; the cathode needs to be connected to the GND pin.

 #.
-Insert the male-to-male (M2M) jumper wire into the same row as the LED short pin, and then connect it to the negative power bus of the breadboard.
+Using a male-to-male (M2M) jumper wire, connect the LED short pin to the breadboard's negative power bus.
 #.
-Use a jumper to connect the negative power bus to the GND pin of Pico.
+Connect the GND pin of Pico to the negative power bus using a jumper.

 **Code**